Further Education Colleges

 A practical course with theory where you will learn a full range of electrical installation tasks

-The 17th Edition course is a theory only course which teaches you how to understand use the IET Wiring Regulations.
+The 18th Edition course is a theory only course which teaches you how to understand and use the IET Wiring Regulations.
 Every electrician in the UK needs to have this qualification.
-In 2018 this qualification is likely to be replaced the new Wiring Regulations: the 18th Edition.
 As it is a theory-only course, it is available online from Electacourse.

 At Level 1, there are generally no entry requirements.
 You will gain entry by interview.